communitybridge/easycla/README.md

 ## Announcements

 - 06/10/2020 - We have replaced code references from whitelist to Approved List.
-This includes package names, code comments, swagger specifications, API endpoints, variable names, and UI components.
+This includes package names, code comments, swagger specifications, API endpoints, variable names, and UI components. test

 ## Third-party Services